 A precision balance is a weighing instrument with a readability between 1 g and 0.1 mg (0.0001 g), corresponding to 0-4 decimal places, and capacities of up to 64 kg.
 With this range, precision balances are used in both laboratory and production environments.
-Precision balances are used in a wide variety of industries and applications, including preparation of samples, statistical quality control and formulation, to weigh from just a few grams up to many kilograms.
+Precision balances are used in a wide variety of industries and applications, including the preparation of samples, statistical quality control, and formulation, to weigh from just a few grams up to many kilograms.

 Precision balances and precision lab scales produce steady readings in a wider range of environmental conditions than analytical balances.
 This is because the weighing cell of a precision scale or balance is less sensitive to temperature fluctuations and air currents.